top of page

 This reduces bounce rates because people don’t hit a dead end.

-• On each service page, link back to Services hub
+• On each service page, link back to the Services hub.

 Use buttons and text links inside content, not just fancy clickable images.
 Text links are clearer, faster, and more accessible.

-These are the little things that make users feel lost even if the site technically works.
+These little things can make users feel lost, even if the site technically works.

-• Inconsistent headings (I.e the “Services” page has random sections with no clear H2s)
+• Inconsistent headings (e.g., the “Services” page has random sections with no clear H2s).

-If you want a fast “is my navigation good?” test:
+If you want a fast “is my navigation good?” test, ask yourself:

 • Can someone find Services in one click?